 - Choose Deny all to hide all the columns from the user/role/group.

 - Repeat steps 6 to 10 to customize another principal's RLS and CLS conditions.

 - Select OK to create the security policy.

 For any security entry, you can further edit it, rename it, or delete it according to your requirement.
 To do this, right-click the security entry in the Catalog Manager resource tree and select the corresponding option on the shortcut menu.

 You can also export the security entries, together with the business view security defined in a catalog to a security file using the Export Security command on the File menu.
 Designer saves the security file in the same location as the current catalog by default.
 The Server administrators can then use the security file to create dynamic security for catalogs on Server (for more information , see Dynamic Security in the Logi Report Server Guide).

-- To import the security information from an XML file, select Add in the User/Group/Role panel and then select Import from File from the drop-down menu.
-In the Open an xml file dialog box, select the XML file that contains the required security information and then select Open.
+- To import the security information from an XML file, select Add in the User/Group/Role panel and select Import from File from the drop-down menu.
+In the Open an xml file dialog box, select the XML file that contains the required security information, and then select Open.